pytorch/ao/torchao/kernel/README.md

 By default we load precomputed configs for A100.
 If we're not on an A100, we search set the path to `data.pkl`.

 Updated configs are always stored in the current working directory as `data.pkl` to avoid accidentally overwriting the supplied configs.

-TODO:
-1. make autotuner an arugment to autoquant
-2. the autotuner dat path should be a cache path in autoquant api?